orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 How to select a substructure of an edge as a path

-Selected structure for .next vs selected structure for .isomorphic

 Casaul graph is the what effected what
 Casaul graph of the casaul graph ...